Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Variable Selection via Knockoffs

-Note that the numerator inside of the logarithm corresponds to the true data generation mechanism for $(Z_{ij}, \ZZko_i)$, and the denominator corresponds to that when switching the roles of $Z_{ij}$ and $\tilde Z_{ij}$. $\hat{\text{KL}}_j$ can be viewed as an observed Kullback–Leibler (KL) divergence that measures the discrepancy between the true model $\mathbb P$ and its approximation $\mathbb Q$, with $\hat{\text{KL}}_j = 0$ when $\QQ = \PP$.
+$\hat{\text{KL}}_j$ can be viewed as an observed Kullback–Leibler (KL) divergence that measures the discrepancy between the true model $\mathbb P$ and its approximation $\mathbb Q$, with $\hat{\text{KL}}_j = 0$ when $\QQ = \PP$.
 We remark that this definition of $\hat{\text{KL}}_j$ is consistent with that in \cite{barber2020robust}.
-However, the $\hat{\text{KL}}_j$ in \cite{barber2020robust} can be further simplified with a pairwise exchangeable property of their procedure under a model-X knockoff setting without missing data, while this pairwise exchangeable property does not always hold for the current procedure due to the involvement of $\YY_i$ and thus, the current $\hat{\text{KL}}_j$ cannot be further simplified.
+However, the $\hat{\text{KL}}_j$ in \cite{barber2020robust} can be further simplified with a pairwise exchangeable property of their procedure under a model-X knockoff setting without missing data, while this pairwise exchangeable property does not always hold for the current procedure due to the involvement of {$\YYo$} and thus, the current $\hat{\text{KL}}_j$ cannot be further simplified.